TikhonJelvis/RL-book/book/chapter10/chapter10.md

 ![MC Backup Diagram (Image Credit: David Silver's RL Course) \label{fig:mc_backup}](./chapter10/mc_backup.png "MC Backup Diagram (Image Credit: David Silver's RL Course)")

 The next diagram is Figure \ref{fig:td_backup}, known as the TD *backup* diagram for an MDP.
 Again, the highlighting applies to the future states/actions used in updating the Value Function of the current state (root node).
 The Value Function is "backed up" along this highlighted portion of the tree.
-Since TD "experiences" , it only considers a single child node from any node (rather than all the child nodes, which would be the case if we considered all probabilistic transitions or considered all actions choices).
+Since TD "experiences", it only considers a single child node from any node (rather than all the child nodes, which would be the case if we considered all probabilistic transitions or considered all actions choices).
 So the backup is narrow (doesn't go wide across the tree).
-Since TD "bootstraps" , it uses the Value Function estimate from its child/grandchild node (next time step's state/action) and doesn't utilize rewards at states/actions beyond the next time step's state/action.
+Since TD "bootstraps", it uses the Value Function estimate from its child/grandchild node (next time step's state/action) and doesn't utilize rewards at states/actions beyond the next time step's state/action.
 So the backup is shallow (doesn't work deep into the tree).
 In summary, the TD backup is narrow and shallow.
 \index{reinforcement learning!backup diagram}

 ![TD Backup Diagram (Image Credit: David Silver's RL Course) \label{fig:td_backup}](./chapter10/td_backup.png "TD Backup Diagram (Image Credit: David Silver's RL Course)")

 The next diagram is Figure \ref{fig:dp_backup}, known as the DP *backup* diagram for an MDP.
 Again, the highlighting applies to the future states/actions used in updating the Value Function of the current state (root node).
 The Value Function is "backed up" along this highlighted portion of the tree.
 Since DP does not "experience" and utilizes the knowledge of probabilities of all next states and considers all choices of actions (in the case of Control), it considers all child nodes (all choices of actions) and all grandchild nodes (all probabilistic transitions to next states) from the root node (current state).
 So the backup goes wide across the tree.
-Since DP "bootstraps" , it uses the Value Function estimate from its children/grandchildren nodes (next time step's states/actions) and doesn't utilize rewards at states/actions beyond the next time step's states/actions.
+Since DP "bootstraps", it uses the Value Function estimate from its children/grandchildren nodes (next time step's states/actions) and doesn't utilize rewards at states/actions beyond the next time step's states/actions.
 So the backup is shallow (doesn't work deep into the tree).
 In summary, the DP backup is wide and shallow.

 ![DP Backup Diagram (Image Credit: David Silver's RL Course) \label{fig:dp_backup}](./chapter10/dp_backup.png "DP Backup Diagram (Image Credit: David Silver's RL Course)")